turingschool/front-end-curriculum/lessons/module-1/repeater-hub.md

 ## Gear Ups and Professional Development
 **PD expectations for repeating Mod 1:**
 You will be added to a new Homeroom group and are expected to attend Homeroom discussions and Mix It Up on Wednesdays.
 You are not required to attend the other PD sessions.
 Repeating the module is a great opportunity not only to solidify your technical skills but also your professional development skills.
-[This plan](https://careerdev.turing.edu/module_one/m1_PD_repeat_plan) goes over some suggested ways to approach that.  @allison_reu_singer is always available for support and coaching at the link in her Slack bio.
+[This plan](https://careerdev.turing.edu/module_one/m1_PD_repeat_plan) goes over some suggested ways to approach that.
+Emma Byers is always available for support and coaching at the link in her Slack bio.
 You can reach out to her with any questions you have.

 **Gear Up expectations for repeating mod 1:**
 You are expected to attend all Gear Up sessions, except for Week 1 which is optional for repeaters.